ybot1122/mcp-servers/README.md

 ### MCP Servers

-- **google-calendar**: retrieves events, helps with scheduling, and also can create events.
+- **google-calendar**: retrieves events, helps with scheduling, and create events.
 - **weather**: fetches weather information.
 This is the tutorial from [MCP documentation](https://modelcontextprotocol.io/quickstart/server)

 ### Create a new MCP Server